-[Ticker] Growing support for Northern Ireland independence vote
+[Ticker] Growing appetite for Northern Ireland independence

 Ticker

-Growing support for Northern Ireland independence vote
+Growing appetite for Northern Ireland independence

 By EUobserver

 Some 51 percent of people in Northern Ireland wanted a referendum on independence, according to a survey by pollster LucidTalk, British newspaper The Times reported, in what it called a potential "constitutional crisis" in the wake of Brexit.
 More people (42 percent) than before also wanted a united Ireland.
-About half of Scottish people also wanted an independence referendum, the Panelbase pollster found, with 49 percent keen to leave Britain.
+Meanwhile, half of Scottish people wanted a second independence referendum, the Panelbase pollster found, with 49 percent keen to leave Britain.